The use of plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 Black Plastic Warms The Soil

-Black polyethylene sheeting is very good for warming up the soil for vegetable crops (tomatoes, strawberries, pumpkins and melons) that love the heat.
+Black polyethylene sheeting is very good for warming up the compost pile and soil for vegetable crops (tomatoes, strawberries, pumpkins and melons) that love the heat.

 How much can the soil temperature increase?

 According to the North Carolina State Extension under black mulch a 4 to 5°F increase measured at a depth of 2-inches.
 At the same depth infrared transmitting (IRT) mulch showed and increase of 5 to 8°F and clear mulch an increase of 8 to 10°F.